-Apne Aap Women Worldwide is a registered charitable trust in India.
-A grassroots Indian organization, we work to empower girls and women to resist and end sex trafficking by organizing marginalized women and girls into small self-empowerment groups, where they work collectively to access their legal, social, economic, and political rights.
-Founded by twenty-two courageous women in prostitution, who had a vision for a world where no woman could be bought or sold, Apne Aap Women Worldwide is determined to make their vision a reality.
-Apne Aap is a registered 501(c)(3) charity in the United States.
-Based in New York, Apne Aap’s international office fundraises to support its grassroots work in India.
-It also partners with other organizations, including the NoVo Foundation, Coalition Against Trafficking in Women, and Equality Now, to demand an end to sex trafficking.
+Apne Aap Women Worldwide is a grassroots Indian organization that empowers marginalized girls and women to resist and end sex trafficking.
+We organize vulnerable girls and women into small self-empowerment groups, where they work collectively to access legal, social, economic and political rights.

+Based in New York, Apne Aap’s international office in New York raises funds to support the organization’s grassroots work in India.
+Apne Aap International, which is registered as a 501(c)(3) charity in the United States, partners with organizations such as NoVo Foundation, Coalition Against Trafficking in Women and Equality Now to push for an end to sex trafficking.

-Apne Aap helps marginalized women and girls work collectively to lift themselves out of the sex industry as well as to advocate for policy change to stem the demand for purchased sex.
-Read more about our Approach.
+Apne Aap helps marginalized girls and women work collectively to break away from the sex industry.
+We also fight for policy change to curb the demand for purchased sex.

-Since 2002, we have formed 150 self-empowerment groups in brothels, red light districts, slums, and villages.
-Through this work, we have created and proven a community-centered solution to end sex trafficking; we have helped to transform the most marginalized girls and women into leaders who can change their own fates and those of their peers.
+Since 2002, we have set up 150 self-empowerment groups (SEGs) in brothels, red-light districts, slums and villages.
+These groups are at the core of our community-centered solution to end sex trafficking.
+In the process, we have transformed the most marginalized women into leaders who can change their own fate and those of their peers.

-On the policy side, we successfully lobbied for the United Nation’s anti-trafficking fund for survivors.
-Established in 2001, the fund disburses grants to organizations working at the forefront of providing services to trafficking victims.
-Representatives from Apne Aap have also made speeches to the South African and Icelandic parliament, urging them to change how their laws address the demand for trafficking.
-Today, both countries have changed their policies so that they punish buyers instead of trafficked women.
+On the policy side, we successfully lobbied for the United Nations anti-trafficking fund for survivors.
+Established in 2010, the fund disburses grants to organizations providing services to victims of trafficking.
+Apne Aap representatives have delivered speeches at the South African and Icelandic Parliaments, urging members to change laws to put an end to trafficking.
+Both countries now have policies to punish buyers of sex rather than trafficked women.